Curriculum Building and Teaching

 Justice at Work

 This course combines economic theory (the theory of the firm), legal theory (labor law), and labor history, with political philosophy to examine questions of justice for workers that are often ignored in academic political philosophy.
 The course begins by considering very basic questions from economic theory, including what markets are, and why production in the economy is organized through firms, and what economists have to say about why firms are arranged so hierarchically.
-Given this background, we next turns to consider injustices at the work, including worker domination, exploitation, and the casualization of employment.
-We consider responses including universal basic income that decouples access to goods from work; worker organization and resistance through the labor movement and tools such as collective bargaining; and finally, the reorganization of the economy to foster either shared control over firms or worker cooperatives.
+Given this background, we next turns to consider injustices at the work, including domination in the workplace, the “authoritarianism” of the invisible hand, and exploitation.
+We consider responses including the politics of “anti-work” and universal basic income that decouples access to goods from work; worker organization and resistance through the labor movement and tools such as collective bargaining; and the reorganization of the economy to foster either shared control over firms or worker cooperatives.
+We end by considering the difficult question of what it might meant to be an “anti-capitalist” in the 21st century.
 Along the way we consider the right to strike, the connection of race and labor, and different visions of a more just future for workers.